2025 Buyer’s Guide: What to Look for in the Best AI RFP Software

 3. Granular Permissions for Secure, Intentional Collaboration

-RFPs often involve sensitive information—security details, customer pricing, legal disclosures.
-In 2025, your software should support granular, role-based permissions to ensure the right people have access to the right content—and nothing more.
+RFPs often involve sensitive information — security details, customer pricing, legal disclosures.
+In 2025, your software should let you control who sees what.

 - View, edit, or admin access by user or team